-- Device usage at or after bedtime on fewer than two-thirds of the nights with RLS symptoms at or after bedtime during the Phase, as reported by the subject on the Daily Questionnaire assessments. - Missing two or more follow-ups during the Phase (Follow-ups completed out-ofwindow are not considered "missing") - 8.
-Zero total device uses during the Phase.
+- 3. Clinically significant change in dose or schedule of medication that affects RLS symptoms. - 4.
+New medical information available after randomization indicates an exclusion criterion. - 5.
+Other protocol deviation occurs that is deemed clinically significant by the investigator. - 6.
+Device usage at or after bedtime on fewer than two-thirds of the nights with RLS symptoms at or after bedtime, as reported by the subject on the Weekly Questionnaire assessments. - 7.
+Missing two or more follow-ups (Follow-ups completed out-of-window are not considered "missing") - 8.
+Zero total device uses.

-17.2.
-Sample Size Justification
+17.2.4.
+Additional efficacy analyses